dgilland/blog/blog/snippets/what-is-logconfig.rst

 In addition to configuration loading, logconfig provides helpers for easily converting a configured logger's handlers to utilize a queue.

-It is Python 2.6+ and 3.3+ compatibile.
+It is Python 2.6+ and 3.3+ compatible.